Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Main authentication model to find authorization levels to register users or login
+Primary authentication model to find authorization levels to register users or login

 <a name='T-Auth-Model-AuthRegisterDto'></a>